meisyt08/meisyt08/README.md

 i love math <br>
 so yay! <br>
 go check out the smuwebdev repo btw the website is soo cool (i love my mentors)<br>
-* heres a genuine qn: does dankuser sound like a guy's username

 <!--
 **meisyt08/meisyt08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.